-A little-known piece of agricultural history will be celebrated with the International Cowpea Festival & Cook-off returning this fall to the public park in Charleston, Tenn.
+A little-known piece of agricultural history will be celebrated with the International Cowpea Festival & Cook-off returning for its 11th year, to the public park in Charleston, Tennessee.
 The festival is set for Sept.
-12, beginning at 10 a.m., with the headlining entertainment taking the stage at 6:00 p.m.
+9, 2023 beginning at 10 a.m.

 According to research by former Farm Bureau President Jack Sanders, Charleston was once a large grower and exporter of cowpeas and was known as the “Cowpea Capital of the United States.”
 Cowpea is the general name for black-eyed peas, field peas, crowder peas, southern peas, silver- and purple-hull peas and cream peas.
 The cowpea, known scientifically as avigna unguiculata, got its common name because the peas were first fed to livestock as a strong source of protein.
 People realized the benefits and flavor and have made these peas a staple on southern plates.

+The Cowpea Festival and Cook-off is a non-profit event with all proceeds going to support the operations of the Hiwassee River Heritage Center.
 We are currently working to secure sponsorships, entertainment and vendors.
 We have a committee working on the various areas of festival planning and always have room for folks interested in helping or sponsoring the event.
-Contact Melissa Woody at 423-472-6587, or Darlene Goins at 423-413-8284, to discuss your interest in this exciting event.
+Contact Melissa Woody at 423-472-6587, firstname.lastname@example.org or Darlene Goins at 423-413-8284, email@example.com to discuss your interest in this exciting event.